Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Discussion

-With this included in the calculation of the pressure gradient term, hydrostatic balance is satisfied, as can be seen in middle panel of Fig. \ref{fig:fbal} (note the difference in the extent of $y$-axis for the top and middle panels).
+With this included in the calculation of the pressure gradient term, the hydrostatic balance is satisfied, as can be seen in middle panel of Fig. \ref{fig:fbal} (noting the difference in the extent of $y$-axis for the top and middle panels).
 In the bottom panel of the same figure, the reduction in $p_{\mathrm{turb}}/p_{\mathrm{gas}}$ is most prominent for the F-star.
 Since the changes in $v_z^2$ are similar (Fig. \ref{fig:vels}, top panel) for all stars, there must be a reduction in density for the F-star to compensate for the significant change in $p_{turb}$.
+Based on the expression for $p_{\mathrm{turb}}$, we introduce an effective turbulent velocity $v=\sqrt{p_{\mathrm{turb}}/\rho}$.